• Home

 Since Cijin is only a 5-minute ferry ride from Gushan Ferry Pier Station, it’s a great add-on to your Kaoshiung to do list!
 The best time to visit is in the afternoon.
 That way, you’ll miss most of the heat while still having enough daylight hours to cycle, swim, and stuff your face with delicious seafood!
 If you can, stick around until the sun sets for killer views atop the Cihou Fort!
 For those who prefer to watch the sunset with an ice-cold beer in hand, Sunset Bar is the place to be!

-• Getting there: Take a 5-minute ferry ride from Gushan Harbor to Cijin Island.
-The ferry costs NT$30, and you can bring your bike or scooter along.
+- Getting there: Take a 5-minute ferry ride from Gushan Harbor to Cijin Island.
+The ferry costs TWD 30, and you can bring your bike or scooter along.
 Ferries run from 5 am to 2 am every day.
+It is also possible to catch the famous Snoopy Ferry from KW2 to Cijin.
+But note that it only operates between 13:15-16:45 on weekdays and 13:15-19:45 on weekends and holidays.
+A single ticket costs TWD 40.

 Towering 378m above the city, 85 Sky Tower is the tallest building in Kaohsiung and the second tallest in Taiwan after Taipei 101.